 |Number of courses||Students must be enrolled at least half time for at least one academic period beginning during the tax year||Available for one or more courses|

 |Felony drug conviction||At the end of 2013, the student had not been convicted of a felony for possessing or distributing a controlled substance||Felony drug convictions do not make the student ineligible|

 |Qualified expenses||Tuition, required enrollment fees, and course materials that the student needs for a course of study whether or not the materials are bought at the educational institution as a condition of enrollment or attendance||Tuition and fees required for enrollment or attendance (including amounts required to be paid to the institution for course-related books, supplies, and equipment)|

 |Payments for academic periods||Payments made in 2013 for academic periods beginning in 2013 and in the first 3 months of 2014|

 Qualified Education Expenses

 Generally, qualified education expenses are amounts paid in 2013 for tuition and fees required for the student’s enrollment or attendance at an eligible educational institution.
 It does not matter whether the expenses were paid in cash, by check, by credit or debit card, or with borrowed funds.

 Only certain expenses for course-related books, supplies and equipment qualify.

-- Lifetime learning credit: Qualified education expenses include amounts spent on books, supplies and equipment required to be paid to the institution as a condition of enrollment or attendance.
+- Lifetime learning credit: Qualified education expenses include amounts for books, supplies and equipment only if required to be paid to the institution as a condition of enrollment or attendance.